alan-turing-institute/AIrsenal/README.md

 ```shell
 airsenal_make_team --num_gw 3
 ```
+This can also be used during the season to generate a full new squad (e.g. for wildcards).

-Run any of the commands above with the `--help` flag to see additional options (to allow wildcards or other chips to be used, for example).
+Run any AIrsenal commands with the `--help` flag to see additional options (to allow wildcards or other chips to be used, for example).

 ## Issues and Development